 The rapid progress of the COVID-19 pandemic demonstrates the dire need for quick and effective drug discovery.
 Drug-repurposing is a drug discovery paradigm that uses existing drugs for new therapeutic indications.
 It has the advantages of significantly reducing the time and cost compared to de novo drug discovery.
 Drug-repurposing represents a promising strategy for COVID-19 treatment.

-Prof. George Karypis with PhD students Vasileios Ioannidis (ECE) and Saurav Manchanda (CSci) from the DTC at the University of Minnesota, a team of scientists from the Ohio State University, Hunan University, and Amazon’s AWS AI labs in Shanghai and Palo Alto have created the Drug Repurposing Knowledge Graph (DRKG) and a set of machine learning tools that can be used to prioritize drugs for repurposing studies.
+CS&E Professor George Karypis with Ph.D. students Vasileios Ioannidis (ECE) and Saurav Manchanda (CS&E) from the University of Minnesota, a team of scientists from the Ohio State University, Hunan University, and Amazon’s AWS AI labs in Shanghai and Palo Alto have created the Drug Repurposing Knowledge Graph (DRKG) and a set of machine learning tools that can be used to prioritize drugs for repurposing studies.

-DRKG is a comprehensive biological knowledge graph that relates human genes, compounds, biological processes, drug side effects, diseases and symptoms.
-DRKG includes, curates, and normalizes information from six publicly available databases and data that were collected from recent publications related to Covid-19.
+The DRKG includes, curates, and normalizes information from six publicly available databases and data that were collected from recent publications related to COVID-19.
 It has 97,238 entities belonging to 13 types of entities, and 5,874,261 triplets belonging to 107 types of relations.

-The team has made DRKG publicly available on github along with the set of machine learning tools and pre-computed embeddings.
-This free infrastructure will facilitate researchers to conduct computational drug repurposing more efficiently and effectively for Covid-19 and for other diseases (e.g., Alzheimer’s disease).
+The team has made DRKG publicly available on github along with a set of machine learning tools and pre-computed embeddings.
+This will enable researchers to conduct computational drug repurposing more efficiently and effectively for COVID-19 and for other diseases (e.g., Alzheimer’s disease).